winnie54/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes group owner to school for file hello
+Script that changes the owner to vincent and the group owner to staff for all files and directories in the working directory